gregvarghese/dotfiles/README.md

     ff - Opens a new instance of Firefox for development testing chrome - Opens a new instance of Chrome for development testing opera - Opens a new instance of opera for development testing

+### Internet Services ###

+Shortcuts to various internet services

+    getmp3 - Pass in the youtube URL and youtube-dl will download the mp3 hibp - Pass e-mail see if email is in the Have I Been Pwned database